apache/zeppelin/download.md

      [sha](https://www.apache.org/dist/zeppelin/zeppelin-0.6.2/zeppelin-0.6.2-bin-netinst.tgz.sha512))

     <blockquote style="margin-top: 10px;">
+      <p><strong>Note</strong>: From Zeppelin version 0.6.2, Spark interpreter in binary package is compatible with Spark 2.0 & Scala 2.11 and Spark 1.6(or previous) & Scala 2.10.
+You can use even different version of Spark at the same time if you set different SPARK_HOME in interpreter setting page.</p>
-      <p><strong>Note</strong>: Starting version 0.6.1, Zeppelin is built with Scala 2.11 by default.
-If you want to build Zeppelin with Scala 2.10 or install interpreter built with Scala 2.10, please see <a href='../../docs/0.6.2/install/install.html#2-build-source-with-options' target='_blank'>install</a> or <a href='../../docs/0.6.2/manual/interpreterinstallation.html#install-interpreter-built-with-scala-210' target='_blank'>interpreter installation</a>.</p>
+      <p>Starting version 0.6.1, Zeppelin is built with Scala 2.11 by default.
+If you want to build Zeppelin with Scala 2.10 or install interpreter built with Scala 2.10(other than Spark interpreter), please see <a href='../../docs/0.6.2/install/install.html#2-build-source-with-options' target='_blank'>install</a> or <a href='../../docs/0.6.2/manual/interpreterinstallation.html#install-interpreter-built-with-scala-210' target='_blank'>interpreter installation</a>.</p>
     </blockquote>